l31g/coral/docs/final/markdown.md

 	type = "mysql";
 	#enddbconn

 For our purposes instead of having someone host a server instance we will user the following connection block that works with in-memory SQLite3.
+If you have unzipped and installed CORaL as directed above, you local machine should be ready-to-go to connect to SQLite3.

 	#cordbconn
 	server="";